Purchasing or buying back credit

 - You can choose how much credit you want to buy back; you can buy it all, some or none

 How do I buy the credit?

-Depending on your previous employment and eligibility, there are a few ways you can buy back credit: personal cheque, direct transfer from a registered savings plan or pension plan, payroll deductions, or a combination of these options.
+Depending on your previous employment and eligibility, there are a few ways you can pay for your buy back credit: personal cheque, direct transfer from a registered savings plan or pension plan, payroll deductions, or a combination of these options.

-We recommend applying as soon as possible: the cost increases over time for most eligible buyback periods.
+We recommend applying as soon as possible, as the cost increases over time for most eligible buyback periods.
 If you’re interesting in buying credit for past OPS employment, you should do it within 24-months of joining the PSPP if possible.